Deutsche Welle

 DW offers regularly updated articles on its news website and runs its own centre for international media development, DW Akademie.
 The broadcaster's stated goals are to produce reliable news coverage, provide access to the German language, and promote understanding between peoples.
 It is also a provider of live streaming world news, which, like all DW programs, can be viewed and listened via its website, YouTube, satellite, rebroadcasting and various apps and digital media players.

 DW has been broadcasting since 1953.
-It is headquartered in Bonn, where its radio programmes are produced.
-However, television broadcasts are produced almost entirely in Berlin.
+It is headquartered in Bonn, where its radio programmes are produced, but television broadcasts are produced almost entirely in Berlin.
 Both locations create content for DW's news website.
 As of 2020, Deutsche Welle had 1,668 employees (annual average).
 In total, over 4,000 people of over 140 nationalities work in DW's offices in Bonn and Berlin, as well as at other locations worldwide.

 History

 Precursor

 A predecessor with a similar name was Deutsche Welle GmbH, founded in August 1924 by German diplomat and radio pioneer Ernst Ludwig Voss in Berlin and broadcast regularly from 7 January 1926.
 The station was initially owned by 70% by Reichs-Rundfunk-Gesellschaft and 30% by the Free State of Prussia.
 From 1931 onwards, Deutsche Welle broadcast from the Berlin Broadcasting House.
 On 1 January 1933 Deutsche Welle GmbH was officially transferred to Deutschlandsender GmbH.

 The station sees itself in the tradition of the first German foreign broadcaster, the Weltrundfunksender of the Weimar Republic.
-The Weltrundfunksender was renamed to Deutscher Kurzwellensender by the Nazis in 1933.
+The Weltrundfunksender was renamed Deutscher Kurzwellensender by the Nazis in 1933.

 Beginnings

 DW's first shortwave broadcast took place on 3 May 1953 with an address by the then-West German President, Theodor Heuss.
 On 11 June 1953, ARD public broadcasters signed an agreement to share responsibility for Deutsche Welle.
 At first, it was controlled by Nordwestdeutscher Rundfunk (NWDR).
 In 1955, NWDR split into Norddeutscher Rundfunk (NDR) and Westdeutscher Rundfunk (WDR), WDR assumed responsibility for Deutsche Welle programming.

 Politically, the creation of a German international broadcasting station was supported by CDU chancellor Konrad Adenauer.
 To prevent governmental indoctrination in Germany, broadcasting is a matter of the federal states.
-In a years-long dispute between the Adenauer and the federal states of Germany, the federal government was allowed to create Deutschlandfunk aiming GDR citizens and Deutsche Welle for an international audience.
+In a years-long dispute between the Adenauer and the federal states of Germany, the federal government was allowed to create Deutschlandfunk aimed at GDR citizens and Deutsche Welle aimed at foreign audiences.
 In 1959, Adenauer presented a bill to establish three federal broadcasting companies: Deutschlandfunk, Deutsche Welle, and Deutschland-Fernsehen.
 The Federal Constitutional Court stopped Adenauer's television plans.
 Radio, on the other hand, was permitted as a federal institution.

 In 1960, Deutsche Welle became an independent public body after a court ruled that while broadcasting to Germany was a state matter, broadcasting from Germany was part of the federal government's foreign affairs function.

 On 7 June 1962, DW joined ARD as a national broadcasting station.
 Deutsche Welle was originally headquartered in the West German city of Cologne.
 After reunification, when much of the government relocated to Berlin, the station's headquarters moved to Bonn.